 We will see.
 I am curious to see Kremlin’s stance, not quite sure about it.

 15. What is your attitude towards the USA – do you count on American support (especially in the case of military intervention)?
-If yes, do you realise the USA has already lost with China, and you are alone in your fight?

 I believe in the saying the enemy of my enemy is my friend.
 That is the principle .
 I think it`s hard to count on US support constantly, but in the meantime, it’s a viable solution.
 I think it’s in our best interest that we continue to engage them in every step.
 I never liked Trump but what better way to fight a crazy man than pitting him against a crazier one?
 Plus, the only one issue that can unite the republicans and democrats is democracy and the support from the Congress (The Hong Kong Human Rights and Democracy Act).
 This will at least keep China on its toes, so its a good thing.

 16. Are you aware that protests may be inspired by foreign agents (intelligence)?
 Are you aware that it may be a part of the information war?
-(Is it possible that you are a pawn in someone else’s game?
-In the context of a trade war between the US and China).

 It was very clear from the get go, that we were just a chess piece with respect to the sino-us trade war, however it is important to continue to use this situation to our advantage.
 We have to keep US support and gradually raise international awareness and hopefully more foreign pressure, intervention, from nations as well as international agencies or NGOs.
 I think, it is vitally important to see our position in the bigger picture and accept it and be at peace with it in order to find our solution (to the situation).

 17. Does any party or country pay you or offered you any benefit to participate in the protest?
 Did you ever hear about such proposals or agreements with other protesters?